ENERGY STAR Energy Performance Indicators for plants

-As EPA continues to build industries in focus, additional EPIs will become available.
 To learn about how specific EPIs were developed or whether a specific EPI can be used to score your plant, visit the relevant industries in focus page and download the background file to read about how the EPI was developed.

 For petroleum refineries, ENERGY STAR certification recognizes U.S. refineries that achieve top quartile energy performance based on Solomon Associates’ scoring of the Energy Intensity Index (EII) within a refinery size class.
 To see if your refinery has achieved top quartile energy performance contact Solomon Associates.